Weighted Poisson-Delaunay Mosaics: Introduction

 \section{Introduction}

 Given a discrete set of points $Y \subseteq \Rspace^k$, the \emph{Voronoi tessellation} tiles the $k$-dimensional Euclidean space with convex polyhedra, each consisting of all points $a \in \Rspace^k$ for which a particular point $y$ is closest among all points in $Y$.
-To generalize, suppose each $y \in Y$ has a weight $w \in \Rspace$, and substitute the \emph{power distance} of $a$ from $y$, defined as $\Edist{a}{y}^2 - w$, for the squared Euclidean distance in the definition of the Voronoi tessellation.
+To generalize, suppose each $y \in Y$ has a weight $w_y \in \Rspace$, and substitute the \emph{power distance} of $a$ from $y$, defined as $\Edist{a}{y}^2 - w_y$, for the squared Euclidean distance in the definition of the Voronoi tessellation.
 The resulting tiling of $\Rspace^k$ into convex polyhedra is known by several names, including \emph{power diagrams} \cite{Aur87} and \emph{Laguerre tessellations} \cite{LaZu08}, but to streamline language we will call them \emph{weighted Voronoi tessellations}.
 They do indeed look like unweighted Voronoi tessellations, except that the hyperplane separating two neighboring polyhedra does not necessarily lie halfway between the generating points; see Figure \ref{fig:Voronoi}.

 Our motivation for studying weighted Voronoi tessellations derives from the extra degree of freedom --- the weight --- which permits better approximations of observed tilings, such as cell cultures in plants \cite{PrMe16} and microstructures of materials \cite{BWV15}.
 Beyond this practical consideration, there is an intriguing connection between the volumes of skeleta of unweighted Voronoi tessellations and the number of simplices in weighted Delaunay mosaics through the Crofton formula, which is worth exploring.
+We will discuss it at the end of Section \ref{sec:5}.